garybgenett/gary-os/README.md

 There are two key requirements of the final image for it to work correctly.

-  1. That '/init' is an executable location for the startup process
+  1. That `/init` is an executable location for the startup process
-  2. Has the same [Linux Kernel] version (the '/lib64/modules' directory)
+  2. Has the same [Linux Kernel] version (the `/lib64/modules` directory)

 [Image] tries to handle the first automatically.
 Verify this, and be mindful of the second if the source directory is updated (such as [Update] or [Compile]).
-If needed, there is a 'packdir' archive of the '/lib64/modules' directory in [Downloads].
+If needed, there is a `packdir` archive of the `/lib64/modules` directory in [Downloads].

 It may be important to review the package file that will be used.
-There are GaryOS variables in them which control portions of this process, such as which directories to package, archive or exclude and what 'rc-update' or other commands should be run to tailor the image filesystem (see [Loader]).
+There are GaryOS variables in them which control portions of this process, such as which directories to package, archive or exclude and what `rc-update` or other commands should be run to tailor the image filesystem (see [Loader]).
 The defaults in [gentoo/sets/gary-os] should be reasonable.
 A more complete configuration is in [gentoo/sets/\_gary-os].